Free X-Mod Review — Limited Availability

 No — and you should be skeptical of anyone who does before seeing your data.
 What we can guarantee is a thorough, conservative review.
 If errors exist, we'll surface them with clear documentation.
 If not, we'll tell you that directly.

 If we find errors, we provide clear documentation and support the correction process through your existing broker — that part is included.
-Beyond the initial review, we're building ongoing monitoring and analytics services for agencies that want to stay ahead of premium changes year over year.
+Beyond the initial review, we're building ongoing monitoring and analytics services for businesses that want to stay ahead of premium changes year over year.
 But there's no pressure to buy anything.
-The free review stands on its own, and many agencies will get what they need from that alone.
+The free review stands on its own, and many businesses will get what they need from that alone.

 Your X-Mod is a multiplier applied to your workers' comp base premium.
 It's calculated from your claims history relative to similar businesses in your industry.
 An X-Mod above 1.00 means you're paying more than the industry average; below 1.00 means less.
 Small shifts in this number can move your annual premium by thousands.